 Introductory Workshops

 Matvei Yankelevich is a poet, translator, and editor based in New York.
-His translations from Russian include works by Daniil Kharms, Elena Guro, Osip Mandelstam, Vladimir Mayakovsky, and several contemporary Russian-language poets.
-He has been awarded fellowships for translation from the National Endowment for the Arts and the National Endowment for Humanities, and was a co-recipient of the 2014 National Translation Award for An Invitation for Me to Think by Alexander Vvedensky.
-His books include the poetry collections Some Worlds for Dr. Vogt and Dead Winter.
-In the 1990s, he co-founded Ugly Duckling Presse where he edited a variety of books and curated the Eastern European Poets Series.
-As of 2022, he is editor of World Poetry Books, a nonprofit publisher of poetry in translation.
-He teaches translation for the Writing MFA at Columbia University’s School of the Arts.
+His translations of Russian avant-garde writers include Today I Wrote Nothing: The Selected Writings of Daniil Kharms and the National Translation Award-winning An Invitation for Me To Think by Alexander Vvedensky, co-translated with Eugene Ostashevsky for NYRB Poets.
+He has been awarded fellowships for translation by the National Endowment for the Arts and the National Endowment for Humanities.
+He is the author of several poetry collections, including Dead Winter.
+He is editor of World Poetry Books, a nonprofit publisher of poetry in translation, and teaches translation for the Writing MFA at Columbia University’s School of the Arts.

 Translation Manuscript Workshop in Poetry